jakemcc/jakemccrary.com/source/_posts/2020-09-25-creating-a-custom-kindle-dictionary.markdown

 categories:
 ---

-## NOTES

-- Must have a primary index of words in alaphabtetical order
-- Marked as dictionary, input and output languages must be defined properly
-- Should have
-  - A cover image
-  - A copyright page
-  - Any relevant front or back matter
-  - Definitions of words
-- opf file
-  - ISO 639-1 language code for languages
-  - default lookup index if more than one index

-`kindlegen.exe [filename.opf] -c2 –verbose -dont_append_source`

-## CONTENT

-Back in April 2013 I created and published a [custom Kindle dictionary](https://gumroad.com/l/dune-dictionary) for the book [Dune](http://www.amazon.com/gp/product/B00B7NPRY8/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00B7NPRY8&linkCode=as2&tag=jakemccrary08-20&linkId=LC2NFEXWA7JXW57B).
+Back in April 2013, I created and published a [custom Kindle dictionary](https://gumroad.com/l/dune-dictionary) for the book [Dune](http://www.amazon.com/gp/product/B00B7NPRY8/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00B7NPRY8&linkCode=as2&tag=jakemccrary08-20&linkId=LC2NFEXWA7JXW57B).
 As far as I can tell, [my Dune dictionary](https://gumroad.com/l/dune-dictionary) was the very first custom Kindle dictionary for a fiction book.

-I created it because I was reading Dune for the first time and there were many of unfamiliar words.
+I created it because I was reading Dune for the first time and there were many unfamiliar words.
 These words could not be looked up by my Kindle because they were not found in any of on-device dictionaries.
-These words were found in Dune's glossary but flipping to that on the Kindle was a huge pain.
+These words were in Dune's glossary but flipping back-and-forth to that on a Kindle was a huge pain.

 I initially worked around this by printing a word list from Wikipedia and carrying it with me.
 This was better but it was still annoying.

-I was so annoyed that I took a break from reading to dig into how to create a custom Kindle dictionary.
+I was so annoyed that I took a break from reading to figure out how to create a custom Kindle dictionary.
 At the time, there wasn't a ton of great information online about how to do this.

-Eventually, I found to Amazon's [Kindle Publishing Guidelines](https://s3.amazonaws.com/kindlegen/AmazonKindlePublishingGuidelines.pdf) and figured out something that worked.
+Eventually, I found Amazon's [Kindle Publishing Guidelines](https://s3.amazonaws.com/kindlegen/AmazonKindlePublishingGuidelines.pdf) and, referencing it, managed to figure out something that worked.
-The link in the previous sentence is to the **current** documentation, which is much nicer than the [mid-2013 documentation](https://web.archive.org/web/20130408183149/http://s3.amazonaws.com/kindlegen/AmazonKindlePublishingGuidelines.pdf).
+The link in the previous sentence is to the **current** documentation which is much nicer than the [mid-2013 documentation](https://web.archive.org/web/20130408183149/http://s3.amazonaws.com/kindlegen/AmazonKindlePublishingGuidelines.pdf).
 The earlier documentation left me with questions and required quite a bit of experimentation.

 Using the mid-2013 documentation, I developed some Clojure code to generate my [dictionary](https://gumroad.com/l/dune-dictionary).